-- ♠ External file editors.
+- External file editors.
 You can select default applications for editing .html, .gif, and .jpg files from within NetObjects Fusion.
 You launch the default HTML editor by right-clicking the external HTML's icon in Page view and selecting Open File In External Editor from the shortcut menu.
 You launch the default image editor by right-clicking the image in Page view or Style view or the image name in Assets view, and selecting Open File In External Editor from the shortcut menu.
-To choose an external file editor, click Browse and find the file that launches the application. - ◆ Measurement units.
+To choose an external file editor, click Browse and find the file that launches the application. - Auto-generated image output.
+In most cases, when you add an image to a SiteStyle, crop an image, tile an image, rotate an image, create a transparent GIF, or add text to a shape or picture, NetObjects Fusion generates a new file, referred to as an auto-generated image.
+You can minimize the time it takes for the images to download by setting the Auto-generated image output.
+You can create output settings in Site view or in the Picture Properties palette.
+See "Optimizing Images" on page 191. - Measurement units.
 Choose the measurement unit you want to use as you build your site.
 Choose pixels for the most consistent results independent of monitor resolution.